spyder-ide/spyder-docs/doc/pylint.rst

 Code Analysis
 #############

 The **Code Analysis** pane detects style issues, bad practices, potential bugs, and other quality problems in your code, all without having to actually execute it.
 Based on this, it gives you a global evaluation of your code reflected on a score from 0 to 10.
-Spyder's code analyzer is powered by the best in class `Pylint`_ back-end, which can intelligently detect an enormous and customizable range of problem signatures.
+Spyder's code analyzer is powered by the best-in-class `Pylint`_ back-end, which can intelligently detect an enormous and customizable range of problem signatures.

 .. _Pylint: https://www.pylint.org/